 In this virtual classroom, participants can join in a seminar led by Poynter faculty and visiting faculty.
 This screencast includes live audio and a slideshow presentation in which participants can post questions and respond to poll questions posed by the host.

-What is the state of American journalism?
-Join us Wednesday, March 20 for a Webinar that will cover some of the key findings of the latest report, by the Pew Research Center's Project for Excellence in Journalism.
-The report, released Monday, March 18, explored topics ranging from the news media's shrinking reporting power caused by cutbacks to lessons learned about the media from campaign 2012.
+Every year, the Pew Research Center’s Project for Excellence in Journalism conducts an annual report on American Journalism.
+This one-hour Webinar explores key findings of the 2013 report on topics ranging from the news media's shrinking reporting power caused by cutbacks to lessons learned about the media from campaign 2012.